The search for Nancy Guthrie is in its 10th day. Here are the key developments

 February 6

-Later that evening, gloved investigators were seen buzzing over Nancy Guthrie’s property, placing evidence markers and climbing onto the flat, stark white roof of her home.
-Agents peered into bushes and scoured the ground as a car which appeared to be Guthrie’s was towed away.
+Later that evening, gloved investigators are seen buzzing over Nancy Guthrie’s property, placing evidence markers and climbing onto the flat, stark white roof of her home.
+Agents peer into bushes and scour the ground as a car which appeared to be Guthrie’s is towed away.

 February 7